NordicPlayground/Nordic-Thingy52-Thingyjs/README.md

 ### Get started

-- Clone or download this repository, or just copy `js/thingy.js` into your own project.
+- Clone or download this repository.
 - If you've used this repository, you can open `index.html` in a supported browser and open the console (ctrl + shift + J or cmd + alt + J).
 - Turn on your Thingy:52.
 - Click the "Connect" button found in `index.html`.